 - In the automatic assembly of small, lightweight units, studs help in reducing assembly costs.
 They permit quick and easy “stack up” of gaskets or other different parts of a joint or two different pipes.

-- Studs also help in reducing the need for the large hole clearance and close hole alignment which are usually required by a tampa screw or bolt.
+- Studs also help in reducing the need for the large hole clearance and close hole alignment which are usually required by a cap screw or bolt.

 - Studs with an interference-fit thread or proprietary-lock thread on the tap or pipe end gives a positive lock against turning and loosening.